obibabobi/MWAITmeasurements/README.md

+# DISCLAIMER

+CAUTION!
+THIS IS A PROTOTYPE!
+DO NOT USE IN PRODUCTIVE SYSTEMS!
+This framework interacts directly with some hardware the Linux kernel uses as well.
+Side effects are not unlikely, leading to potential data loss and system instability!

 # Dependencies

 If you want to use a ODROID Smart Power for gathering external energy measurements, the command line tool ```smartdroid``` is required.